falk-werner/webfuse/README.md

 2.  copied to locally, e.g. /tmp
 3.  uncompressed, also to /tmp

-Techniques like [SquashFS](https://en.wikipedia.org/wiki/SquashFS) helps to avoid the third step, since the upgrade file can be mounted directly.
+Techniques like [SquashFS](https://en.wikipedia.org/wiki/SquashFS) help to avoid the third step, since the upgrade file can be mounted directly.
 [RAUC](https://rauc.io/) shows the use of SquashFS within an update facility.
 However at least one (unecessary) copy of the upload file is needed on the device.

 To avoid Steps 1 and 2, it would be great to keep the update file entirely in web server, just like [NFS](https://en.wikipedia.org/wiki/Network_File_System) or [WebDAV](https://wiki.archlinux.org/index.php/WebDAV).
 Unfortunately, NFS is not based on any protocol, natively usable by a web application.
 WebDAV is based on HTTP, but it needs a server providing the update file.

-Fuse WSFS solves this problem by using the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol.
+fuse-wsfs solves this problem by using the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol.
 The emdedded device runs a service, known as WSFS adapter, awaiting incoming connections, e.g. from a web browser.
 The browser acts as a file system provider, providing the update file to the device.

 ## Concecpt